dcknuth/aoc2024/README.md

 NetworkX saves the day!
 About two seconds for each part and written pretty quick

 ## [Day 11: Plutonian Pebbles](day11.py)
 Part 1 works with brute force.
 It took way longer than it should have to come up with, remember string transitions and then just keep a count of strings.
-I left thought process in the one linked above.
+I left the thought process in the one linked above.
 [Here](day11v2.py) is a cleaned up version

 ## [Day 12: Garden Groups](day12.py)
 Part 1 was not too bad, but part 2 was tricky and I gave up [an attempt](day12_fail.py).
 Sometimes it's good to just start again with a new idea and no clutter